Transactional leadership focuses on getting results along with staying with the given structure of the company.

 The base of transactional leadership style is based on telling the style.

-Well, to become a successful transactional leadership style, here are some of the required characteristics that you should be following.
+To become a successful transactional leadership style, here are some of the required characteristics you should follow.

 The transactional leader focuses on motivating their employees.
 However, it’s more based on money, recognition, and praise.

 The leaders become overly religious depending on the eternal forms of motivation.

 Even if the incentives don’t work to get more people to feel motivated and creative people.

 The distinct characteristics that transactional style leaders have are that they are practical.

 The leaders are practical when it comes to their approach.
 They keep it realistic, where they consider all the obstacles and interests.